- Treats Chlamydia

 Doxycycline Warnings and Drug Interactions

-If you are taking any other medicines, you should also tell your doctor as certain medications do not mix well with Doxycycline.
+If you are taking any other medicines, you should also tell your doctor as certain medications interact with Doxycycline.

 Be sure to inform your doctor if you are taking any of these medicines before you start to use Doxycycline:

 - Iron supplements